biocore/unifrac/README.md

 Installation time should be a few minutes at most.

+## Install (example)

+An example of installing UniFrac, and using it with CPUs as well as GPUs, can be be found on [Google Colabs](https://colab.research.google.com/drive/1yL0MdF1zNAkPg1_yESI1iABUH4ZHNGwj?usp=sharing).

 ## Install (QIIME2)

 The easiest way to use this library is through [QIIME2](https://docs.qiime2.org/2019.7/install/).
 This library is installed by default with the QIIME 2 Core Distribution.
 Currently, this module is used for phylogenetic diversity calculations in `qiime diversity beta-phylogenetic` for UniFrac and `qiime diversity alpha-phylogenetic-alt` for Faith's PD.